 Monitoring illegal fishing – Italy

 ShadowView provided Black Fish with drone-support during their search for illegal driftnet fishing activity along the coast of Sicily.
-Thanks to the imagery from our aircrafts, the organisation was able to identify black-listed vessels still operating in Italian ports.
+The imagery from our aircrafts enabled the organisation to identify black-listed vessels still operating in Italian ports.

 Illegal Hunting – UK

-One of Shadow View’s first actions was to support the League Against Cruel Sports in their efforts to trace down illegal hunting activities in the United Kingdom.
-You can read more on: TheTimes.co.uk.
+One of Shadow View’s first projects was to support the League Against Cruel Sports in their efforts to trace down illegal hunting activities in the United Kingdom.